Search results for

 Link to Windows screenshot 2022

-Link to Windows is a native tool on Windows PCs that works with Android.
-It has a lot of functions, including sending and receiving texts on your PC, checking out your gallery, and even answering phone calls.
+Link to Windows is a native tool for Windows PCs that works with Android.
+It has many functions, including sending and receiving texts on your PC, checking out your gallery, and even answering phone calls.
 However, it also lets you mirror your Android phone to your computer.
-From there, you can use your PC to capture your phone screen instead of needing to do it natively.
+From there, you can use your PC to capture your phone screen instead of doing it natively.
 It’s not the most elegant solution, but it works pretty well.

 Twitch and similar apps